Projections, multipliers and decomposable maps on noncommutative $\mathrm{L}^p$-spaces: Introduction

-In the following Section \ref{sec:Decomposable-Schur-multipliers-and-Fourier-multipliers}, we give a generalization of the average argument of Haagerup.
-We will show the existence of contractive projections from some spaces of completely bounded operators onto the spaces of Fourier multipliers, Schur multipliers or even a combination of the two (Theorem \ref{thm-complementation-subgroups-Fourier-multipliers-CB-twisted} and Subsection \ref{Complementation-for-discrete-Schur-multipliers-and-Fourier-multipliers}).
+In the following Chapter \ref{sec:Decomposable-Schur-multipliers-and-Fourier-multipliers}, we give a generalization of the average argument of Haagerup.
+We will show the existence of contractive projections from some spaces of completely bounded operators onto the spaces of Fourier multipliers, Schur multipliers or even a mix of both (Theorem \ref{Prop-complementation-Schur-Fourier} and Section \ref{Complementation-for-discrete-Schur-multipliers-and-Fourier-multipliers}).
 This concerns \textit{discrete} groups, possibly deformed by a 2-cocycle and we will also show the independence of the completely bounded norm and the complete positivity with respect to that 2-cocycle, for a Fourier/Schur-multiplier.
-So the natural framework will be the one of twisted (discrete) group von Neumann algebras, explained in Subsection \ref{section-twisted-von-Neumann}.
+So the natural framework will be the one of twisted (discrete) group von Neumann algebras, explained in Section \ref{section-twisted-von-Neumann}.
 In particular, this covers the case of noncommutative tori when the group equals $\Z^d$.
-As an application, we will describe the decomposable norm of such Fourier and Schur multipliers on the $\L^p$ level and see that in the framework of this section, this norm equals the (complete) bounded norm on the $\L^\infty$ level (Subsection \ref{subsec-description-decomposable-norm}).
+As an application, we will describe the decomposable norm of such Fourier and Schur multipliers on the $\L^p$ level and see that in the framework of this section, this norm equals the (completely) bounded norm on the $\L^\infty$ level (Section \ref{subsec-description-decomposable-norm}).

-In Section \ref{sec:approximation-discrete-groups}, we introduce and explore some approximation properties of locally compact groups.
+In Chapter \ref{sec:approximation-discrete-groups}, we introduce and explore some approximation properties of locally compact groups.
 We connect these to some notions of approximation introduced by different authors.
 We clarify these properties in the large setting of second countable compactly generated locally compact groups, see Theorem \ref{Th-compactly-tout-equivalent}.